sujoybyte/PortraitHelper/README.md

 # PortraitHelper
-Organize portrait photos in "/DCIM/Camera"  created with Google Camera.
+This app helps to organize portrait photos in the "/DCIM/Camera" folder created by Google Camera.

 ## Maintainers
 This project is mantained by: